Blessed Samhain, Tragics!

 Make the most of the darkness

-As the days shorten and the nights begin to draw on, it's tempting to curl up inside and wait it out.
-But embrace it!
+As the days shorten and the nights begin to draw on, it's tempting to curl up inside and wait it out - but we encouraging embracing these gloriously long evenings!
 Use the earlier nightfall to practice rituals under starlight where you feel more in tune with nature, and charge your crystals under the moon.

 However you celebrate the coming darkness, we bid you bright blessings Tragics!

 Safe witches are clever witches, never leave a flame unattended and always be prepared to safely put out a fire if needed.

 Tragic Beautiful has curated a collection of witchcraft supplies, tools, and books available here.
 Join our coven and learn more about magick!
 We'd love to see you on Facebook, in our VIP group, on insta and our TikTok!